Go for GoFr Hackathon is Live! Participate to win great prizes and goodies!

 }

-migration.Datasource have the datasources whose migrations are supported i.e. Redis and SQL (MySQL and PostgreSQL).
+migration.Datasource have the datasources whose migrations are supported i.e., Redis and SQL (MySQL and PostgreSQL).
 All migrations always run in a transaction.

 For MySQL it is highly recommended to use IF EXISTS and IF NOT EXIST in DDL commands as MySQL implicitly commits these commands.